The Clear Edge

 Pure growth.
 Everything’s built.
 Just execute.

-• Close 5 clients at the new price.
+• Close 5 clients at the new price so you can test your $80K economics in a small, controlled batch.

-• Fifty‑six weeks saved vs. the sequential path.
+• Fifty‑six weeks saved versus the sequential path.

 DIRECT JUMP SNAPSHOT (16 WEEKS)